 GDPR sets out alternative ways in which the legally required protection for exported personal data can be achieved:

 - first, the EU could find that the third country’s laws provide adequate protection (article 45 GDPR) and personal data may be exported on that basis.
-The EU has made an adequacy decision in respect of data export to Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay and is considering adequacy decisions for the UK and South Korea
+The EU has made an adequacy decision in respect of data export to Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, the UK and Uruguay.

 - second, personal data may be exported where appropriate safeguards are put in place with enforceable data subject rights and effective legal remedies for data subjects are available (article 46(1) GDPR).
 GDPR specifies what appropriate safeguards may be used:

 - a legally binding and enforceable instrument between public authorities or bodies (art 46(2)(a))